A likelihood based sensitivity analysis for publication bias on summary ROC in meta-analysis of diagnostic test accuracy: Introduction

-The rest of this paper is organized as follows.
-In Section \ref{sec2.1}, we review Reistma model with corresponding SROC and SAUC.
-In Section \ref{sec2.2}, we propose $t$-type statistic based selection function with sensitivity analysis on SROC and SAUC in Section \ref{sec2.3}.
-In Section \ref{sec3}, we illustrate the proposed sensitivity analysis methods with a meta-analysis.
-In Section \ref{sec4}, we conduct simulation studies to assess the finite sample performance of the proposed method by comparing it with Reistma model without accounting for publication bias, and use SROC to graphically show the trend of publication bias.
-Finally, we provide a discussion in Section \ref{sec5}.
+The rest of this article is organized as follows.
+In Section \ref{sec2.1}, we introduce the notation and definitions of the bivariate normal model without taking into account publication bias, the SROC curve, and the SAUC.
+In Section \ref{sec2.2}, we develop the sensitivity analysis method comprising of the selection function and the likelihood function, in the presence of publication bias.
+In Section \ref{sec3}, we use a real meta-analysis to illustrate the proposed sensitivity analysis method.
+In Section \ref{sec4}, we conducted simulation studies to evaluate the performance of the proposed method and to graphically interpret the determinant of publication bias by using the SROC curves.
+Finally, we conclude with a discussion in Section \ref{sec5}.
+Some results are presented in Supplementary Material.